Selena-JM/TumorEvolutionModelling_R_fr/README.md

 ## Running the code

-If you have the data frames : set the parameter "create_data_frames" to FALSE and you can run the whole code.
+If you have the data frames : set the parameter "create_data_frames" to FALSE at the very beginning of the "Main.R" file, and you can run the whole code.
 The data frames are loaded and every function can be used.
+To visualize results just set the patient number of the patient you want to see in the parameter pat_nb just before each plotting function, in the same code section.
+There are also more general results that can be printed (like the goodness of fit analysis for example), eveything is already written so you just need to run the wanted section of the code.

-If you don't have the data frames : set the parameter "create_data_frames" to TRUE and every data frame will be created.
+If you don't have the data frames : set the parameter "create_data_frames" to TRUE at the very beginning of the "Main.R" file, and every data frame will be created.
 This process takes a lot of time because there are a lot of optimization problems to solve.
 Then every function can be used.

 ## Code explanation